jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    This command displays the type of :n:`@term`.
 When called in proof mode, the term is checked in the local context of the current subgoal.

-   .. cmdv:: @selector: Check @term
+   Prefix the command with :n:`@selector:` to specify which subgoal to check.

-      This variant specifies on which subgoal to perform typing (see Section :ref:`invocation-of-tactics`).
+   (see Section :ref:`invocation-of-tactics`).

 .. cmd:: Eval @red_expr in @term